What should you put on your CTO resume?

 - Highlight both your technical and nontechnical skills under a key skills section.

 - Endorse your achievements and quantify them in the professional experience section.
-To ensure that a recruiter sees it, mark it in bold.

 - Present your academic details under the education section.